alcueca/awesome-oracles/spec/spec.md

 ### Definitions

-- base asset: The asset that the user needs to know the value or price for (e.g: USDC as in "I need to know the value of 1e6 USDC in ETH terms").
+- base asset: The asset that the user needs to know the value for (e.g: USDC as in "I need to know the value of 1e6 USDC in ETH terms").
-- quote asset: The asset in which the user needs to value or price the `base` (e.g: ETH as in "I need to know the value of 1e6 USDC in ETH terms").
+- quote asset: The asset in which the user needs to value the `base` (e.g: ETH as in "I need to know the value of 1e6 USDC in ETH terms").
-- unit: Minimum representable amount of an asset on-chain.
-- decimals: The number of positions to move the comma to the left to make a `whole unit` out of a unit (e.g. USDC has 6 `decimals`).
-- scalar: 10 to the power of `decimals` (e.g. USDC's `scalar` is 1e6).
-- whole unit: A `scalar` amount of `unit` (e.g. A `whole unit` of USDC is 1e6 `units`).
 - value: An amount of `base` in `quote` terms (e.g. The `value` of 1000e6 USDC in ETH terms is 283,969,794,427,307,000 ETH, and the `value` of 1000e18 ETH in USDC terms is 3,521,501,299,000 USDC).
-- price: The `value` of a `whole unit` of `base` in `quote` terms, multiplied by `10**18` and divided by the `quote scalar` (e.g. The `price` of USDC in ETH terms is 283,969,794,427,307, and the price of ETH in USDC terms is 3,521,501,299,167,184,700,000).
+Note that this is an asset amount, and not a decimal factor.

 ### Methods

-#### valueOf
+#### getQuote

 Returns the value of `baseAmount` of `base` in `quote` terms.